Private, In-Home Tutoring in Philipstown, New York

 Philipstown, New York Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Philipstown students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Philipstown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Residents of Philipstown will attend one of three school districts: Lakeland Central School District (LCSD), Garrison Union Free School (GUFS), or Haldane Central School District (HCSD).
 Each district adheres to the Common Core State Standards (CCSS), adopted by the New York State Education Department (NYSED).
 These standards provide guidance to improve core academic performance and prepare students for life after high school.
 The CCSS’ current emphasis is on subject literacy and competencies with numbers.
 Primary curricula for kindergarten through grade five consist of instruction that gives students foundational knowledge in the core academic subjects.
 In addition, each high school provides students with career education and college-level opportunities.